vegaprotocol/documentation/docs/tutorials/programmatic-trading-basics.md

 8. [Cancel an order](#cancel-an-order)
 9. [Monitor trades and overall positions](#monitor-trades-and-overall-positions)
 10. [See example bot code in Go](#example-bot-code-in-go)

+This tutorial uses Linux commands.
+The overall guide will also work for Windows and MacOS, but you may need to update the command format.

 ## Set up your Vega Wallet